-As stated earlier, our policy on these issues is guided by a scientific, evidence-based approach and we strongly encourage the promotion of further clinical trials to be conducted to determine the components, dosage and frequency of cannabis-based products and their effectiveness in managing a range of symptoms for people living with chronic conditions like MS. MS Australia and MS Research Australia would welcome Sativex being made available for people with MS in Australia, if regulations regarding access to clinically proven cannabis-derived products were to change.
+As stated earlier, our policy on these issues is guided by a scientific, evidence-based approach and we would advocate for a regulatory framework that will facilitate further clinical trials to determine the components, dosage and frequency of cannabis-based products and their effectiveness in managing a range of symptoms for people living with chronic conditions like MS. MS Australia and MS Research Australia would welcome products such as Sativex being made available for people with MS in Australia, if regulations regarding access to clinically proven cannabis-derived products were to change.